 B) what happens around me?
 Let’s say you had a super successful shop with Lightroom filters.
 And out of a sudden - your sales dropped.
 What happened?

-So the one thing that could have happened is there are a huge amount of other shops that sell Lr filters too.
+So the one thing that could have happened is there are is huge amount of other shops that sell Lr filters too.
 Solution - try to learn how to make better ones.
 Offer fun tutorials on Youtube and try to get known for your super cool filters through different platforms.

 But what if out of a sudden an app pops up and offers all the styles for free you’ve sold in your shop?
 Well, this might be a problem but you can solve it!
 Who uses an app?
 Phone users.
 And who would not use an phone app but still Lightroom filters?
 Professional photographers.